edwardcallow/tesco-jargon/h.md

 #### Handheld computer
 A mobile computer unit that is hand-held.
 It is used for a variety of routines in store by different departments, for example stock control and price integrity.
 > Also known as PDA.
-> Previously known as gun.
+> Previously known as PDCU and gun.

 #### Heat map
 Document showing the jobs, and associated number of hours, to be performed by each department in store.